Daxaar/ngQuestion/lessons.md

 2. If it works in karma but not in the browser make sure you've added the latest scripts to your index.html (or whatever you've called your main entry point html file).

 3. When you stringify an object you obviously lose the behaviours on that object (methods) or any functions inherited from the prototype.
 So how do you parse an object from JSON back to the original object **type** with all of the inherient behaviour available?
 Short answer, you don't.
 Long answer, take a look at some of the [ideas here](http://stackoverflow.com/questions/15054678/how-to-add-methods-to-a-json-objects-prototype).

+3. If you apply new behaviour to the prototype of a constructor function.
+That new behaviour *will* be available to any objects created by the constructor function *before* you applied the new prototype behaviour.